-- 2. Exclusions specific to the strategy followed by the Sub-Fund: - Exclusions of issuers which have a "Severe Risk" profile in terms of Corporate Responsibility This category represents companies with a Corporate Responsibility Rating below 2 out of 10 within our internal rating.), - Sectorial Exclusions as defined in the Management Company's "Exclusion Policy".
+- 2. Exclusions specific to the strategy followed by the Sub-Fund: - Exclusions of private issuers which have a "Severe Risk" profile in terms of Corporate Responsibility or country score for public issuers.
+Rating below 2 out of 10 within our internal rating, - Sectorial Exclusions as defined in the Management Company's "Exclusion Policy"